 - They can affect one or both forearm bones.

 - They are either open or closed.

-- Proximal forearm fractures may involve the elbow joint (see separate article Elbow Injuries and Fractures; for Monteggia fractures, see below under that section).
+- Proximal forearm fractures may involve the elbow joint (see separate article Elbow Injuries and Fractures; see section below for Monteggia fractures).

-- Distal forearm fractures may involve the wrist (see separate Wrist Fractures article).
+- Distal forearm fractures may involve the wrist (see separate article Wrist Fractures).

 General assessment and initial management of forearm fractures

 Some general principles should be followed for all forearm fractures.
 Specific points related to the different fracture types are discussed below.
 Forearm fractures in children can generally be treated differently from adult fractures because of continuing bone growth in the radius and the ulna after the fracture has healed.